What is Psychological Trauma?

 Chronic and problematic dissociation develops when there is a repeat threat or trauma, especially when it starts at a young age, and when there is inadequate support or soothing from an attachment figure like a parent or a caregiver.

-Recovery from trauma is a unique and delicate journey for each individual.
-Understanding the physiology of Trauma, what happens within the body and mind during such an extreme event can be of help towards the development of self-awareness, self-acceptance and self-compassion, essential tools for reaching recovery.
+Recovery from trauma is a unique and delicate journey for everyone.
+Understanding the physiology of Trauma occurring in the body and mind during such extreme events can be a starting point towards the development of self-awareness, self-acceptance and self-compassion, essential tools for reaching recovery.

 The difficulty that is often faced during this process is the inability to have a narrative for the trauma experienced.
 Due to the fact that in the human brain the traumatic memories are stored separately from ordinary memories, there is no or little access to them and for some people attempting to access those memories in the first place can be too overwhelming.

-It is for this reason that Trauma work needs to be paced, in order to gently encourage a person’s unique window of tolerance rather than putting pressure on the whole body system to recall traumatic memories that are unbearable.
+It is for this reason that Trauma work needs to be paced, to gently increase a person’s unique window of tolerance rather than putting pressure on the whole-body system to recall traumatic memories that are unbearable.

 My ethos of working with Trauma is to improve a person’s quality of life.
-Due to the volatile effect of trauma, I put emphasis on stabilisation, in supporting clients to re-acquire an internal sense of safety by getting in touch with what makes them resilients, because after all, you have survived!
+Due to the volatile effect of trauma, I put emphasis on stabilisation, in supporting clients to discover or re-acquire an internal sense of safety by getting in touch with what makes them resilient, because after all, you have survived!

 I explore grounding techniques to support clients in finding self-supporting strategies to deal with traumatic memories, respecting their own individual pace.
 I passionately believe it is extremely important that clients are empowered in choosing how they want to recover from Trauma, which may mean that some clients do not have any intentions to revisit the traumatic memories.
 Healing is a powerful process and an ongoing journey and it has different sizes or shapes for each unique individual.